raganwald/raganwald.github.com/_posts/2017-01-12-time-space-life-as-we-know-it.md

 If we average a 16x16 square, we would wind up averaging the centre 8x8 square four times.
 And up it goes exponentially.
 Were we to average a 1024x1024 square, we would get as a result a 512x512 square, representing the result of averaging the pixels 256 times!

 This turns out to be not very useful for operations that are only meant to be performed once.
-Bit on the other hand, if we want to iteratively perform an operation many, many, many times, it is very useful and can be very fast.
+On the other hand, if we want to iteratively perform an operation many, many, many times, it is very useful and can be very fast.

 So perhaps averaging is not a good domain for memoizing and canonicalizing.
 What kind of operation would benefit from being run dozens, hundreds, thousands, or even millions and in some cases billions of times?